Future Classic Bike Insurance

 Will being a future classic make any difference to my quote?

-In the same way that insurers segment their business into separate classes of bikes (adventure bike, superbike, commuter bike etc), the phrase “future classic bike” is perhaps more of a marketing tool than an insurance one when seen from the brokers' perspective.
+In the same way insurers segment their business into separate classes of motorbike (adventure bike, superbike, commuter bike, learner bike etc), the phrase “future classic bike” is perhaps more of a marketing tool than an insurance one when seen through the bike broker's lens.

 It’s an issue of semantics rather than insurance.
 Your quote will be determined by the same risk attribution model and calculations (based on your individual circumstances) that are applied to any other bike.